-The overarching aim of the Professional Development Course is to contribute to maintenance of degree standards and their reasonable comparability across the UK higher education systems by providing training for external examiners.
+The overarching aim of the Personal Development for External Examiners course is to contribute to maintenance of degree standards and their reasonable comparability across the UK higher education systems by providing training for external examiners.
 This is the only training course for external examiners in the UK.
 It has been developed in collaboration with a range of HE providers.

 An excellent, informative and thought-provoking course that captured the essence of the external examining role while underlining the complexity and variation in applying standards equitably across institutions.”

 Personal Development for External Examiners course participant

 Share and celebrate your achievements and learning with digitally recognised learning

 Completion of this course provides digitally recognised learning and

 Digitally recognised learning make it easy for you to share and celebrate your Advance HE learning achievements by adding them to your email signature or including them in your social profiles including Twitter, LinkedIn and Facebook.
 Your certificates can also be easily downloaded as a pdf.